|Oracle8i Application Developer's Guide - Advanced Queuing

-This section answers some of the most commonly asked questions about Advanced Queuing.
+This chapter answers some of the most commonly asked questions about advanced queueing.

 You cannot change the sort order for messages after you have created the queue table.